• Skip to primary navigation

 • Pour the carrot cake batter into the two greased tins, evenly.

-• Bake them in the centre of your oven for 20 minutes.
+• Bake them in the center of your oven for 20 minutes.
 By this point, a skewer will come out clean.

 • Allow the cakes cool down inside the loaf cake tins for at least 15 minutes.
 After that, transfer them to a cooling rack to cool completely.